alex-hiermann/Tic-Tac-Toe/README.md

  ## Introduction

-This is a java-based game, which is from the JetBrains Academy: https://hyperskill.org/projects/81?goal=7 This program is written due to an school assignment by Alexander Hiermann.
+This is a java-based game, which is from the JetBrains Academy: https://hyperskill.org/projects/81?goal=7. <br>
+This program is written due to an school assignment by Alexander Hiermann.

  ## Run